SmartBusinessLLC/SBGetLink/README.md

 Installed platform version : Update11 (7.0.4679.35176)

+# Changes added with this package

+This deployable package adds SBUrl_Extension class to your environment

 # Source of information for this project

 The source of information used to create this projects: https://thwidmer.wordpress.com/2017/11/02/deep-links-available-in-every-form/